 At first glance, the cost of the Tread+ can be a little overwhelming, so consider whether it meets your requirements from a financial and exercise preference standpoint.

-Peloton offers the Tread+ as its sole treadmill product with plans to release a second, more affordable option called the Tread in early 2021.
+Peloton offers the Tread+ as its sole treadmill product with plans to release a second, more affordable option called the Tread in May 2021.

 The Tread+ features a large touchscreen display that streams thousands of live and on-demand workout programs both on and off the treadmill.